NicoFerni/NicoFerni/README.md

 Hi!
 I'm Nicolas, i'm a Full-stack developer.
-I have learned: NestJS, TypeScript, NodeJs, postgreSql, TypeOrm, JavaScript, React
+I have learned: NestJS, TypeScript, NodeJS, PostgreSQL, TypeOrm, JavaScript, React

-I'm currently working in freelance projects with: NestJs, TypeScript, React-Native
+I'm currently working in freelance projects with: NestJs, TypeScript, PostgreSQL, TypeOrm, Supabase, Firebase and Render

 You can reach me on:
 https://www.linkedin.com/in/nicolasfernandev/ <br>